Japan's Java wars: Convenience stores angle for coffee market crown

 "The impact of coffee on customer traffic is huge," Lawson President Genichi Tamatsuka said recently.

-As convenience store coffee heats up Japan's 1.3 trillion yen (7.42 billion pounds) coffee market, Starbucks Coffee Japan 2712.T is planning to step up its premium teas and ready-to-drink products.
+As convenience store coffee heats up Japan's 1.3 trillion yen ($12 billion) coffee market, Starbucks Coffee Japan is planning to step up its premium teas and ready-to-drink products.

 Convenience stores have been serving machine-made coffee for years but it never caught on due to quality reasons.